BorisRado/slower_simple_examples/README.md

 This usage example is implemented in `examples/plain`.
 For further information about the algorithm refer to [Distributed learning of deep neural network over multiple agents](https://arxiv.org/pdf/1810.06060)
 - *U-shaped SL*:
-U-shaped architecture, which extends the plain architecture by having both the lowermost and the uppermost layers.
+U-shaped architecture, which extends the plain architecture by having both the lowermost and the uppermost layers on the client.
 This usage example is implemented in `examples/u_shaped`.
 For further information about the algorithm refer to [Split learning for health: Distributed deep learning without sharing raw patient data](https://arxiv.org/pdf/1812.00564).